ondemos/libdemos/CODE_OF_CONDUCT.md

-# Deliberative.eu Community Code of Conduct
+# Ondemos.org Community Code of Conduct

 We believe that our mission is best served in an environment that is friendly, safe, and accepting, and free from intimidation or harassment.
 Towards this end, certain behaviors and practices will not be tolerated.